A Guide to the Eviction Process in Hilton Head South Carolina

 For a tenant who violates the

 lease agreement, you must serve them a 14-Day Notice to Comply.
-This will give the tenant 14 days to cure or correct the violation.
+This will give the tenant 14 days to cure or correct the lease violation.
 Examples of breaking the lease agreement where the 14-Day Notice to Comply applies include:

 • When the tenant exceeds the rental unit occupancy limit.